Skip to main content

 Public consumer views

-readAttribute reverts LitePaused while the Lite is paused. readAttributeRaw is an admin/debug carve-out that ignores the gate. lastHomeBlockApplied() is intentionally not pause-gated so consumers can still read the global watermark when reads are paused.
+readAttribute LitePaused while the Lite is paused. readAttributeRaw is an admin/debug carve-out that ignores the gate. lastHomeBlockApplied() is intentionally not pause-gated so consumers can still read the global watermark when reads are paused.
 To resolve a peaqID, compose: readAttribute(didAccount, "peaqID").
 The orchestrator does not ship a dedicated peaqIDOf view; clients decode the 32-byte value themselves.

 Consumer view errors